DolfeLive/ULTRAKILL_Competitive_Multiplayer/README.md

 Load assetbundles from the mod internally
 More settings and persistant settings config when you die dont go to main menu
+Make a bunch of the cybergrind code and other bits async
 ```

 Planned: